UCLA-CS-131/spring-23/index.md

 nav_order: 1
 ---

-# UCLA CS 131 - Fall 2022
+# UCLA CS 131 - Spring 2023

-Welcome to the course website for the Fall 2022 offering of CS 131 at UCLA.
+Welcome to the course website for the Spring 2023 offering of CS 131 at UCLA.

-{: .warning }

-As Fall 2022 has passed, this website is no longer updated.
-Please direct any concerns to Matt at [matt@matthewwang.me](mailto:matt@matthewwang.me).

 {: .note }

-During the latter half of Fall 2022, [UC Academic Workers went on strike](https://dailybruin.com/tag/uc-academic-worker-strike-2022).
-Among other things, this affected website maintenance and course material development.
+The site is still currently under construction since some details for the spring quarter are yet to be finalized.
+Please check for updates frequently and direct any concerns to Ruining at [rding1507@g.ucla.edu](mailto:rding1507@g.ucla.edu).

 Some things that you can do: